-Lady beetles live outdoors in garden and landscaped areas during the spring, summer, and throughout most of the fall.
+Lady beetles live outdoors in gardens and landscaped areas during the spring, summer, and throughout most of the fall.
 In the late fall, lady beetles become problematic for homeowners as they invade homes in large numbers to overwinter.
-Lady beetles can be found gathering on window sill and crawling along walls as they search for a quiet place to rest during the cold winter months.
+Lady beetles can be found gathering on window sills and crawling along walls as they search for a quiet place to rest during the cold winter months.
 They tend to end up in attics, behind wall voids, and underneath floors.
 When the weather warms up again in the spring, they move back outside to mate and hunt for food.

 What do lady beetles eat?

-Despite their docile appearance lady beetles are predators and feed on a wide variety of small nuisance insects.
+Despite their docile appearance, lady beetles are predators and feed on a wide variety of small nuisance insects.
 Lady beetles are actually very beneficial because they help to keep populations of aphids, mealybugs, mites, scale insects, and other tiny, soft-bodied insects in check.

 DIY lady beetles prevention and control tips

-In order to prevent problems with lady beetles in your home you need to find and repair any areas around your home that may allow them to gain access inside.
+In order to prevent problems with lady beetles in your home, you need to find and repair any areas around your home that may allow them to gain access inside.

-Place tight fitting caps on chimneys.
+Place tight-fitting caps on chimneys.